I’ve recently had an conversation with a submissive who is just beginning to explore the lifestyle, which went something like this:

 In truth, however, submission is neither a product of oppression or weakness.
 4 In fact, it takes a very strong person to embrace that part of their nature, despite the societal pressures to the contrary.
-Moreover, just because a submissive defers to their Dominant does not mean that translates to other areas of life – as Persephone Bell said, 5 just you try and give someone else’s submissive an order, and see what happens.
-I assure you, what you won’t get is meek compliance.
+Just because a sub defers to their dom does not mean that translates to other areas of life – as Persephone Bell said, 5 just you try and give someone else’s submissive an order, and see what happens.
+I assure you, you won’t get meek compliance.
 My pet, for one, might be a sweet little creature with me, but that sweet little thing also has sharp claws and sharp teeth, which the rest of the world sees on regular occasion.
 Submissives are very often formidable people and, just because they trust and respect me enough to submit to me, isn’t a reason for me to think any less of them.
 On the contrary, their submission frequently leads me to look to how I can be a better Domme, and make the best use of that trust and respect.

 1. Robert L. Klein, ‘Age, Sex, and Task Difficulty as Predictors of Social Conformity‘ 27(2) Journal of Gerontology pp. 229-236.